XoopsDocs/wggallery-tutorial/english/administration-menu/permissions.md

 ## 3. Collection permissions

 Collection permissions will be applied for each collection seperately.
+Permissions of a collection will be NOT APPLIED to subalbums. you have to define rights for each subalbum itself.

-* Permissions to view \(groups which should have permissions to view an album\)
+* Permissions to view \(groups which should have permissions to view a collection\)